How Many Meters In One Kilometer

 1. Direct Multiplication/Division:

 • Meters to Kilometers: To convert meters to kilometers, divide the number of meters by 1000.
-For example, 5000 meters / 1000 = 5 kilometers.
+As an example, 5000 meters / 1000 = 5 kilometers.

 • Kilometers to Meters: To convert kilometers to meters, multiply the number of kilometers by 1000.
-For example, 2 kilometers * 1000 = 2000 meters.
+To give you an idea, 2 kilometers * 1000 = 2000 meters.

 2. Using Scientific Notation: